 Ask St. Paul about this.
 Perhaps he writes more about grace than any other biblical author because he needed it so much more.
 Wasn’t it Benjamin Franklin who said that God helps those who help themselves?
 Paul, the foremost of sinners (1 Timothy 1:15), understood that it is quite the opposite: God helps those who can’t help themselves.
 That’s what grace is all about.

 This post on the Prodigal Son shows the story’s connection with the Golden calf, sin, grace and the merciful love of the Father.
-It is offered as a reflection on the readings for the 24th Sunday in Ordinary Time, Cycle C (Exodus 32; Psalm 51; 1 Timothy 1:12-17; Luke 15:1-32).
+It is a reflection on the readings for the 24th Sunday in Ordinary Time, Cycle C (Exodus 32; Psalm 51; 1 Timothy 1:12-17; Luke 15:1-32).